uneeb125/obsidian-notes/5th Semester/Notes/MPS/QE1.md

 ### Processor Architecture Usage
 Microprocessors are designed for performance and flexibility hence use von Neumann.
 Microcontrollers are designed for real-time control tasks hence use Harvard.

-###
+### CISC vs RISC (Cost)
-CISC is economical as hardware is cheaper than software.
-RISC would require implementing more functions in software which is more expensive.
+RISC is economical as hardware is cheaper than software.
+CISC would require implementing more functions in software which is more expensive.

+### Simulator vs Emulator
 Simulator models the processor software execution.
 Emulator models the complete hardware including I/O.

+**Simulators** mimic the basic behaviors of a real device but doesn’t necessarily follow all the rules of the real environment.
+Speed and convenience given precedence over accuracy.
+**Emulator** attempts to mimic all of the hardware features of a production environment and software features.

+### Data bus >> Address bus allowed?
 8-bit address bus and 32-bit data bus is not possible, as the address bus limits the memory space accessible.
 32-bit address bus and 16-bit data bus is possible - the processor will just not utilize the full width of the data bus.